Not My Job: Singer Trisha Yearwood Gets Quizzed On Unhappy Couples

 YEARWOOD: Exactly.

-SAGAL: Trisha Yearwood is the host of Food Network's Emmy-winning "Trisha's Southern Kitchen," and you can see her on tour this year with her husband, Mr. Yearwood, Garth Brooks.
-Trisha Yearwood, thank you so much...
+SAGAL: Trisha Yearwood is the host of Food Network's Emmy-winning "Trisha's Southern Kitchen."
+And you can see her on tour this year with her husband, Mr. Yearwood - Garth Brooks.
+Trisha Yearwood, thank you so much for joining us.

 YEARWOOD: Thank you very much.